sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/5_negatives.md

 ## Human resource quality
 The human resource quality is generally poor -
 80s IQ population, like India.
-Yet, a creamy layer exists (note nobel laureates of Argentina) - mostly Euro and Levantine immigrants.
+Yet, a creamy layer exists - mostly Euro and Levantine origin people - eg. nobel laureates of Argentina.

 ## Politics
 The jAti-politics and quotas atleast would be thankfully missing!
 (Nayib Bukele, Alberto Fujimori etc. come to mind.)